Are Dragons Warm-Blooded?

 One response that piqued my interest mentioned that dragons would be closely related to crocodiles.

-While crocodiles are absolutely ectothermic, scientists have found paleontological evidence that crocodilian ancestors were both reptilian and endothermic.
-These scientists noted that ectotherms do not have four-chambered hearts, but the crocodile does still have a version of this type of heart.
+While crocodiles are absolutely ectothermic, scientists have found paleontological evidence that crocodilian ancestors were both reptilian, but endothermic.](https://pubmed.ncbi.nlm.nih.gov/15674775/#:~:text=Physiological%2C%20anatomical%2C%20and%20developmental%20features,the%20aquatic%2C%20ambush%20predator%20niche.)
+These scientists noted how ectotherms do not have four-chambered hearts, but the crocodile still has a version of this type of heart after all this time, despite being an ectotherm.
+It’s an evolutionary trait that the crocodilian hung onto.

 So yes, we can have a non-aviary, or non-bird-related, reptilian dragon that could still have some endothermy.
 These dragons could have a shared reptilian ancestor with crocodiles; I see these dragons maintaining their endothermy, while crocodiles evolved to lose said trait.